ulfschneider/ulf.website/content/pages/about.md

 This site is also my playing field for web technologies.
 It´s here, where I implemented my first _service worker_, and I enjoy exploring new topics in web development by experimenting and integrating them here into my personal site.
 Since some time I like the [Jamstack](/2022-09-28-jamstack-in-20-minutes/).

 Every now and then my son Emil makes a drawing, which I aim to [capture here](/images/emil-drawing/).
 Emil created a picture of [the virus](/2020-03-18-emil-pictured-the-coronavirus/) at beginning of the Corona pandemic.
+Emil also made a drawing of a [smiling unicorn](/2021-10-22-a-smiling-unicorn-with-a-kite/).

 My path through 30 years of software went like this:<dl class="timeline">